gaehlerm/SoftwareEngineering/README.md

 Every ticket is estimated for how much work it will take.
 The ticket size is quantified by the number of story points it gets.
 This is an artificial number to give the tickets a measurable size.
 Yet at the same time, the story points are vague enough to indicate that this value is only a vague estimation.
 In most projects, a story point is between one half and one day of work.

-The ticket size is estimated at the sprint planning.
+The ticket size is estimated at the so called sprint planning, a meeting where the next sprint is planned.
 For each ticket, the number of story points is estimated by the team.
-Usually every developer makes a hidden estimation and the average is the actual number of story points.
+Usually every developer makes a hidden estimation and the average is the number of story points being assigned to the ticket.
 If there is a large discrepancy in the estimations, the team needs to discuss why this is the case.
-Probably some difficulty was missed, but it could also be that most developers overestimated the task.
+Probably some difficulty was missed, but it could also be that most developers underestimated the task.

-Tickets all have business value.
+Tickets all have some business value.
 They have a direct effect on the user.
 This means, that every ticket is a vertical slice through the software stack.
 From the database through the back end code and to the GUI.
-Everything has to be worked on.
+Everything has to be worked on in a single ticket.
 So, either you know already how to work on each layer of the software stack, or you team up with someone else and do pair programming in order to fill the knowledge gap.

-At the same time, one can write acceptance tests for every ticket. "… if the user clicks x, then the window closes."
+At the same time, one can write acceptance tests for every ticket. "... if the user clicks x, then the window closes."
 This is also the acceptance criterion of the ticket: does the acceptance test pass?

 ## QA